NTU-CNAD-Group3/infra/README.md

 # Infra

 This repository contains the infrastructure code for the project.
-We are using Terraform to manage the infrastructure on GCP.
+We use Terraform to manage the infrastructure on GCP.

 ## Installation